Snapyou2/mp2anki/README.md

 # mp2anki : Audio lesson summarizer and anki cards generator

 This Python script automatically transcribes audio/video recordings of lessons (e.g., lectures, podcasts), generates summaries, and creates Anki flashcards for key vocabulary terms using the Google Gemini API and the FasterWhisper speech-to-text model.
-Fire & Forget, you can just throw multiple recordings and get your files at the end.

 ## Features